 This pickup does an exceptional job of covering all sonic frequencies, leaving enough room for musicians to experiment with their sound, and enough sensitivity to leave room for personalized expressions.

-The Fender Tex-Mex Strat pickup is a single coil pickup with a low gain.
-This single coil pickup provides musicians with a bluesy sound with a bit of overdrive, making it perfect for rock, blues rock, classic rock, and classic heavy metal.
-As for the overall sound production of the Fender Tex-Mex, you’re going to be getting your hands on a strong output with striking middles and trebles rounded together, with a warm bass.
+The Fender Tex-Mex Strat pickup is a single-coil pickup with a low gain.
+This single-coil pickup provides musicians with a bluesy sound with a bit of overdrive, making it perfect for rock, blues rock, classic rock, and classic heavy metal.
+As for the overall sound production of the Fender Tex-Mex, you’re going to be getting your hands on a strong output with striking middles and trebles rounded together, with warm bass.
 This combination allows your guitar’s sound to cut through nicely, without being too saturated in the middle or without sounding too dry.

 Since Fender manufactured this pickup, the Tex-Mex Strat pairs perfectly with the Fender Stratocaster guitars, by delivering an affordable Strat with a well-rounded punch and a strong sonic attack.
 However, that doesn’t mean that this pickup won’t serve you well, even if you don’t have a guitar from Fender.
 If you’re looking to copy a similar sound from a classic vintage Strat without physically having to purchase a new guitar, the Tex-Mex is a great option to consider.

 Read our full guide on how to find the best Strat pickups.